ChrisJefferson/stacscheck/manuals/manual-for-users.md

 Go into the directory of your practical submission and run:

-autocheck.py <path to practical tests>
+stacscheck.py <path to practical tests>

 For example:

-autocheck.py /studres/CS1002/Practicals/PracticalW04-Tests
+stacscheck.py /studres/CS1002/Practicals/PracticalW04-Tests

-Useful options for autocheck:
+Useful options for stacscheck:

   --help      : See all options
   --html=FILE : Output a nice HTML output to FILE